 To alleviate this problem, spike the lawn to increase aeration then top-dress the lawn with a mixture of sand, peat and loam to improve the surface structure.

 Grass kept too long:

-Lawns made of coarser grasses are cut to 25mm (1”) or more provide ideal conditions for trailing types of moss.
+Lawns made up of coarser grasses that are cut to 25mm (1”) or more provide ideal conditions for trailing types of moss.

 To alleviate the problem, reduce the cutting height of your mower, and mow more frequently.

 Finer lawn grasses are more suited to close mowing.

 Grass kept too short;

 Finer lawn grasses are usually cut very short and this encourages cushion-forming mosses.